bilderkiste/micropython_blink/README.md

 neo_led1.set_color((0,100,0)) # params tupel (byte, byte, byte) (green, red, blue) set the color of the led neo_led1.blink(2) # blink two times with 1 second on and 1 second off
 ```
+Negative repetitions blink forever.
+No params blink forever for one second on and one second off.